arthurfurlan/arthurfurlan.org/source/_posts/2013-10-26-command-ls-displaying-directories-first-in-mac-osx.markdown

 title: "Displaying directories first in Mac OSX"
 date: 2013-10-26 08:35
 comments: true
-categories: macosx unix compatibility terminal
+categories: mac unix compatibility terminal brew
 ---
-I'm a linux user which recently moved to Mac OSX, so most of the time I'm using the Terminal app and something that I really missed in the default **`ls`** command of Mac is that it does not have the option **`--group-directories-first`**.
+I'm a linux user which recently moved to Mac.
+Most of the time I'm using the Terminal application and something I really miss in the commad **`ls`** of Mac is that it does not have the option **`--group-directories-first`**.

     $ ls --group-directories-first